Disease Guide ·Eye Infections ·2026

 Eye Infections in Dogs - symptoms, vet costs & insurance

-Eye infections in dogs are common and treatable — diagnosis costs $75-$200 and treatment runs $50-$200 for drops and medications.
-Conjunctivitis and keratitis are the most frequent types.
-While most eye infections clear up within 1-2 weeks with proper treatment, untreated infections can lead to corneal ulcers, scarring, and permanent vision damage.
+Eye infections in dogs are common and treatable - diagnosis costs $75-$200 and treatment $50-$200.
+Conjunctivitis and keratitis are most frequent.
+Most clear within 1-2 weeks with proper treatment.
+Untreated infections can lead to corneal ulcers, scarring, and permanent vision damage.
 Breeds with prominent eyes are at highest risk.

 Eye Infections - vet costs and insurance